highlevelcyber/highlevelcyber.github.io/_tabs/about.md

 * [Test](https://google.com)
 * [Test](https://google.com)

-### **Level 5**: *Congrats!*
+### **Level 5**: *Congratulations!*
-It'd been a long and eventful journey, but you've successfully broken into the cybersecurity workforce!
-Congratulations on this exciting new chapter of your life.
+It's been a long and eventful journey, but you've successfully broken into the cybersecurity workforce!
+Congrats on starting this exciting new chapter.
 What should you do now?
-Well, that's up to you.
-Take some time to really appreciate all of the hard work and accomplishments that got you to this moment.
+Well, that's up to you to decide.
+Take some time to appreciate all of the hard work and accomplishments that got you to this moment.
 You should be extremely proud of yourself.
-Though you've reached the end of your journey breaking into the cybersecurity world, your career in cyber has only just begun!
+Though you've reached the end of this journey of entering the cybersecurity world, your career in cyber has only just begun!